Regional airline: Labor relations

-On February 12, 2010, a year after the crash of Colgan flight 3407, Frontline premiered its WGA Award-winning exposé on the industry entitled "Flying Cheap".
+On February 12, 2010, a year after the crash of Colgan Air Flight 3407, Frontline premiered its WGA Award-winning exposé on the industry entitled "Flying Cheap".
 In the program, reporter Miles O'Brien questioned how the impact of low salaries are having on pilot psyches and how safe this could be for the flying public.
 When asked to respond to the question, Roger Cohen, president of the Regional Airline Association, told Frontline that, "...there are many other people who earn less money than that and work more days in these communities that can afford it and do it and do it responsibly."

 Future

 The Small Aircraft Transportation System outlined a new vision for regional mobility, based on services built out of small general aviation aircraft and VLJs (very light jets) with advanced automation.
 This vision failed to materialize due to its primary focus on rural mobility and a lack of clear and viable business case.

 With the introduction of air taxi services and very light jets, city pair links to smaller communities lacking regional connections could become more common.
 This opportunities could become commercially viable with advanced air mobility and the introduction of electric aircraft.

 In some parts of the world, regional airlines face competition from high-speed rail and also coach (bus) services with airlines sometimes replacing feeder services through air rail alliances and contracts with bus companies (e.g., Landline between Philadelphia International Airport and Atlantic City International Airport).